remap/fountainhead/contributing.md

 </script>
 ```

 Upon HTML _import_, the function in the script will be executed with parent window and document as parameter.
-The example function will create an object from HTML element, and register a prototype of that object on the parent window with a given name by calling parent window's _registerElement_.
+The example function will create an object from HTML element, and register a prototype of that object on the parent window with a given name, by calling parent window's _registerElement_.
 (Please note that web component names should follow a convention, see reference below.)

-If your browser support web components, upon _insertion_ of the HTML element with your registered name, the _createdCallback_ in the sample code will be called.
+If your browser supports web components, upon _insertion_ of the HTML element with your registered name, the _createdCallback_ in the sample code will be called.
 In the createdCallback, usually we would make a copy of the template in the web component html page under the created ShadowRoot, and operate on the elements in that template.

 References: